 Contributed by Paige Wunder from For the Love of Wanderlust

-El Cosmico in Marfa, Texas is undoubtedly a glamping, bohemian dream.
-While Marfa is a bit out there, in a hippie sense and geographically, it’s a place that any lover of art and nature should visit.
-El Cosmico is the epitome of glamping with their array of teepees, yurts and renovated vintage campers all grouped together in one spot.
+El Cosmico is undoubtedly a glamping, bohemian dream.
+While Marfa, Texas is a bit out there, in a hippie sense and geographically, it’s a place that any lover of art and nature should visit.

-Marfa is one of those small towns in Texas that runs on its own time: shops and restaurants may be spontaneously closed, especially in off-peak seasons.
-This just adds to the spontaneity and adventure though.
 Even though it may be harder to plan ahead during those times, the shoulder seasons are the best time to visit (late winter to early spring and fall to winter) because the weather is much cooler and nicer for exploring the glories of West Texas.

-Aside from being a beautiful, funky town in its own right, with interesting art installations like Marfa Prada, it’s also a wonderful detour if you’re looking to explore the natural beauty of Big Bend National Park or Guadalupe Mountains National Park.
 While in Marfa, don’t miss the mysterious Marfa lights, Marfa Prada and eat at Marfa Burrito.
 Although a stay at El Cosmico would be suitable for any type of trip, I would highly recommend it for a romantic getaway or a super cool girls trip.
-No matter why your going, or who you’re going with, you’re sure to fall in love with El Cosmico.

-Beachcomber Camping Resort in Cape May
+Glamping in New Jersey at the Beachcomber Camping Resort in Cape May

 Contributed by Taylor Deer from Brown Eyed Flower Child